São Francisco Futebol Clube (PA): History

 In 1920 the two most successful clubs in the western region of Pará were the Santa Cruz and União Esportiva da Congregação Mariana.
 By its names already indicated if they were associations connected to the religious movement of the Catholic Church, founded by the priest Frei Ambrósio Phillipsenburg, of the order of the smaller brothers.
-The União Sportiva was an extremely strong team, able to fight against its great and traditional opponent of the time, the Santa Cruz.
+The União Sportiva was an extremely strong team, able to fight against its great and traditional opponent of the time, Santa Cruz.

-However, the young movement that collaborated with the União Sportiva team, which grew daily with athletes who wanted to play in the club, motivated a group of young people to form a new team that really took care of the needs and paid homage to the illustrious sportsman Frei Ambrósio.
-On October 30, 1929, the team of the São Francisco was founded, with the purpose of honoring the school founded by the great Santareno footballer of the time, Frei Ambrósio.
-The founding of the São Francisco Futebol Clube was the event of the year in Santarém and a remarkable way in the history of the sport of the region, since the newly formed team was the best athletes in the city.
+However, the growth of young athletes associated with União Sportiva motivated a group of local youths to establish a new club in honor of Frei Ambrósio.
+On 30 October 1929, São Francisco Futebol Clube was founded in Santarém for that purpose.
+Contemporary accounts described the club's foundation as a significant sporting event in the city, and the newly formed team quickly became one of the prominent football clubs in the region.

 After many training in the school camp of the same name, the first game was finally scheduled.
 It was the first presentation of the already well-assembled and organized football team, which was called: São Francisco Sport Club (first name of the club).

-The club's first colors were black and white with horizontal stripes.
-This fact was registered in the history, due to the lack of option in the local commerce, that did not present other colors available to commercialize.
-Premised by the circumstances, there was no preference for colors.
-They used those available.
+The club's original colors were black and white with horizontal stripes.
+According to historical accounts, the colors were selected because they were the only ones available in local stores at the time, rather than due to any specific preference.

 Supporters

 São Francisco is one of the most popular teams in the interior of Pará.
 In 2010, the club with the biggest crowd in Santarém, created the Socio-Supporter program, its first program of relationship with the supporter.
-A year later, the program continues to grow its membership, improving its structure, seeking new partnerships and offering more and more recognition to the main partner of São Francisco, the Fan-Partner.
-An active, passionate and committed partner, the Sócio-Torcedor Azulino is a fundamental collaborator of the club, and receives more and more exclusive benefits, either through discount or exclusivity.
+The Sócio-Torcedor Azulino is a fundamental collaborator of the club, and receives more and more exclusive benefits, either through discount or exclusivity.